Simulation-Software-Engineering/Lecture-Material/05_testing_and_ci/python_testing_exercise.md

 ## Step 3 - Writing unit tests

+- **Note**: In this step you will write all the tests in a way that they can be run using `pytest` and not using the `unittest` format.
 - In the repository there is a folder `tests/`.
 In this folder there are two folders `unit/` and `integration/`.
 The first tests written will be unit tests.
 - In the file `tests/unit/test_diffusion2d_functions.py` there is already a skeleton code for three unit tests which are to be implemented.
-- The name of each test is of the format `test_<name_of_function_being_tested>`.
+The name of each test is of the format `test_<name_of_function_being_tested>`.
 - As these are unit tests, in each test only the call to the respective function needs to be made.
 No other function from `diffusion2d.py` must be called.
-- In this step you will write all the tests in a way that they can be run using `pytest` and not using the `unittest` format.
+If another function call is required to define some member variables then it can be evaded by directly defining the member variables in the test.
+All the member variables can be accessed directly using the class object.
 - As an example, let us look at how we can write a unit test for the function `initialize_domain`
     - When the function `initialize_domain` is being tested, you need to first identify which variables are being calculated in this function.
     - In this case they are the variables `nx` and `ny`.
 Now choose some values for the variables `w`, `h`, `dx`, and `dy` which are different from the default values.
 For these values manually calculate the `nx` and `ny`.
 These manually calculated values are the expected values in this test.
     - Now call the function `initialize_domain` which the chosen values of `w`, `h`, `dx`, and `dy` and using check if the `nx` and `ny` in the class member variables is equal to your expected values.
     - Note that you have the object of the class `SolveDiffusion2D` and hence you can access member variables, for example `solver.nx` and `solver.ny`.
 This is useful to check the actual values.
-    - This check is done using an assertion statement, something that you have already seen in the demo during the lecture.
+    - Compare the expected result and the actual result using an assertion statement.
 - Using a similar workflow, complete the other two unit tests.
 - Run the tests by running: